 Quick Thoughts

-A fifth-freedom route is when a long-haul carrier operates a flight outside its home network, primarily to utilize airplane downtime between long-haul routes.
+A fifth-freedom route is a flight operated by a long-haul carrier outside its home network, primarily to utilize airplane downtime between long-haul routes.
 These provide a terrific opportunity to sample a product that otherwise would be reserved strictly for flights to and from the airline’s home airport.
 One notable example is Singapore Airlines’ flight between JFK and Frankfurt.

 Seats for this route must be booked directly with Singapore Airlines, and the 63,200-mile fare represents 30% off the standard fare.
 Singapore has multiple transfer partners, making KrisFlyer Miles fairly easy to generate: